 - Toilet Humor: Mocked in the review of House of the Dead, where he cheers with his friends at each element of the sacred trinity - a puke joke, a pee joke, and a crap joke.

 - WTH, Casting Agency?: In-Universe, during the Alone in the Dark review, it is how Karim reacts to Tara Reid being the archeologist Aline Cedrac.

 - This is also how he reacted to Christophe Lambert not reprising his role as Raiden in Mortal Kombat: Annihilation.
-Because Lambert was working on Beowulf, probably the worst film of his carrier.
+Because Lambert was working on Beowulf, probably the worst film of his career.

 - You Keep Using That Word: In the DOA: Dead or Alive film, Karim points out that the characters constantly use "shinobi" with the meaning of "traitor", while it is in fact just a synonym of "Ninja".